mastercoin-MSC/install-msc/README-Vagrant.md

 AWS Installation
 ----------------

-We now have experimental AWS support for Mastercoin Tools.
-Currently it is in a new VM called `tools-aws`.
+We now have experimental AWS support for all VMs in the Vagrantfile (Omniwallet not finished yet).
 Before using the Vagrant AWS provider you'll need to install it:

     vagrant plugin install vagrant-aws